betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 **Modules:** Providing extra (sub-)modules that expose functionality that expects or creates a certain runtime context, e.g., MPI-parallelism.

-**Properties:** Adding a properties to the base module to allow querying which opt-in functions are available at runtime.
+**Properties:** Adding properties to the base module to allow querying which opt-in functions are available at runtime.

-### Modifications of WarpX
+#### Modifications of ECP WarpX

 Over the last two years, we redesigned most binary options of the Exascale Computing Project application [WarpX](https://ecp-warpx.github.io) based on these experiences and insights.
-We changed binary options that control additional fields solvers that require FFTs and linear algebra to provide additional runtime options when enabled, and without changing application behavior if compiled and not used.
+We changed binary options that control additional field-solvers that require FFTs and linear algebra to provide additional runtime options when enabled, and without changing application behavior if compiled and not used.

 More complicated are changes in simulation geometry.
 Ideally, WarpX developers would like to offer users a single deployment that provides 1D, 2D, 3D and quasi-cylindrical (RZ) geometry at the same time.